IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 2- Enable Autherization for HBase
 --------------------------------------------------------------
 1. Open PuTTy shell and login with root
-2. Check if port 53 is available; run the following command: lsof -i :53
+2. Check if port 53 is available; run the following command:
+      lsof -i :53
-      If you notice any service other than yarn occupying port 53, note the PID of the process and terminate by the following command kill -9 \<PID\>
+      If you notice any service other than yarn occupying port 53, note the PID of the process and terminate by the following command
+      kill -9 \<PID\>
 3. Start Ambari Web UI (http://hostname:8080) and login with with Ambari admin user (**\<Ambari_Admin\>**/**\<Ambari_Admin_password\>**)
-4. Check if all serices are started.
+4. Check if all services are started.
    a.
 Click **\>** next to Services to expand
    b.
 Notice the color of he dots (Green=Started and Red=Stopped)
    c.
 If Stopped, please start them by clicking "..." next to services, and click "Start All"
    d.
 Starting up of all services takes approximately 10 minutes.

 5. Select "Dashboard" at left side bar